CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ![Desktop View](/assets/img/posts/2026-02-21-llvm-thin-lto.png)
 *<strong>Thin LTO</strong>*

-The corollary to this is thin LTO is also incremental.
-Again, full LTO merges all of its compilation units into a single module; when any of those sources are edited, libLTO will have to rerun.
-Because [...]
+The corollary to this is, thin LTO is also incremental.
+Full LTO merges all of its compilation units into a single module, so whenever any of those sources are edited, the full libLTO step needs rerun.
+If you edit a source without changing its index files, however, thin LTO can skip this.
+It will still need to...

 Notes on linker caching here, actually get technical with it?